 Until 2018, the Centers for Medicare and Medicaid Services (CMS)—the single largest healthcare payer in the US—only supported reimbursement of remote monitoring services for patients from rural areas.
 In 2018, the CMS designed new rules which made remote monitoring reimbursable for a wider range of patients, yet it still did not cover all the costs.

 Finally, in 2019 the CMS came up with new reimbursement codes that embrace more costs.
 Under those codes, the CMS pays for both the initial setup and ongoing management of remote patient monitoring practice.

-With the richness of trends, technologies, tools, and approaches to roll into 2020, we are thrilled to watch the industry focus on the mobile side.
-From IoT to telehealth to mobile payments to full-blown population health management platforms, there are exciting changes underway.
+With the richness of trends, technologies, tools, and approaches emerging, we are thrilled to watch the industry focus on the mobile side.
+From IoT to telehealth to mobile payments to population health management platforms, there are exciting changes underway.

 Hopefully, they won’t be hindered by the technological and regulatory barriers that still remain, and regulators, payers, and providers will join forces to pave the way for these life-saving innovations.

 Understand the applications and technology behind telehealth solutions to make your investment choice.

 Learn how the internet of medical things can increase the satisfaction of your patients, improve internal processes and staff allocation.

 Find out how Itransition delivered telemedicine app development for a EU healthcare startup to design unified remote care and collaboration portals.